 The Trail Goes On

 When I was four, my family moved from Wisconsin to the Andes mountains in South America.
 My love for massive landscapes has never waned.
-After graduating from high school in Quito, Ecuador, I moved back to the Midwest, eventually going to college in Southern California.
+After graduating from high school in Ecuador, I moved back to the Midwest, eventually going to college in Southern California.
 Since then, I’ve lived in every corner of the U.S. except for that one in the upper right.

 In 2011, my wife and I both left successful IT careers to focus on creativity and discovery.
 We sold or gave away all but 43 boxes worth of stuff and moved to Taiwan, where my wife was born and raised—full circle for her, a whole new hemisphere for me!
-From this base, we have explored Asia, India, Europe and South Africa, discovering wonderful people and places along the way.
+For the next eight years, we explored Asia, India, Europe and South Africa from that base, discovering wonderful people and places along the way.
 I have had the joy of painting en plein air around the world.
+We are now based in the Pacific Northwest, where we continue to explore the surrounding mountains and woods.

 My art teachers include Albrecht Dürer, Michelangelo, John Constable, George Inness, J.M.W.
 Turner, Albert Bierstadt, Thomas Moran, John Singer Sargent, Norman Rockwell and Maxfield Parrish, as well as modern masters such as Casey Klahn, Cuong Nguyen and Matt Smith.
 As you can surmise, I have never met many of these teachers, though I have studied their work assiduously.

 My paintings have been juried into local, regional and international shows, and some have garnered top honors.
 My work has been shown in the Triton Museum in Santa Clara, the Art Museum of Los Gatos, and the Haggin Museum in Stockton, California, as well as in galleries in Florida, Oregon, California and Taiwan.

 When not painting or drawing, I can be found composing and recording original music, or writing a novel, short story or essay.
-Otherwise, I’m out somewhere hiking through the landscapes I love to paint…or just walking to the market to buy veggies.
+Otherwise, I’m out somewhere hiking through the kinds of landscapes I love to paint.
+Or eating ice cream.
+I love ice cream.